denissimon/iOS-MVVM-Clean-Architecture/README.md

 ### Image caching service

 [ImageCachingService][ImageCachingServiceLink] implements logic for caching images downloaded from Flickr.
-This helps keep the app's memory usage under control, since there can be a lot of downloaded images, and without caching the app could quickly accumulate hundreds of MB of memory used.
+This helps keep the app's memory usage under control, since there can be a lot of downloaded images, and without caching, the app could quickly accumulate hundreds of MB of memory used.
 Downloaded images are cached and read from the cache automatically.

 ### Reusable components from this project